Results 1 to 6 of 6

 how many grams of coffee per oz of water,

-how many ounces of coffee per 8 oz of water?,
+how many tablespoons of coffee for 8 ounces,

 how many tablespoons of coffee per cup of water,